arloliu/copy-node-modules/README.md

-# copy-node-modules - fast deploy Node.js modules to distination folder
+# copy-node-modules - fast Node.js modules deployment to destination directory

-Copy all modules listed in `dependencies` or `devDependencies` field of `package.json` to destination folder.
+Copy all modules listed in `dependencies` or/and `devDependencies` field of `package.json` to destination directory.

 The procedure:

-1. Read `package.json` from source directoy, and read `dependencies` or `devDependencies` field.
+1. Read `package.json` from source directory and read `dependencies` or `devDependencies` field.
-2. Search existed modules in source directory, and search all dependencies.
+2. Search for existing modules and ther dependencies in source directory.
 3. Copy all modules to destination directory.

-The modern applications use lots of modules, each module depends on more modules, results hundreds of modules need to be installed when typing `npm install`.
-When you want to pack/deploy your application to a folder which contains all needed modules, this module will help you to save time from slow `npm install`
+Modern applications use lots of modules, each module depends on more modules resulting in hundreds of modules being installed when typing `npm install`.
+This module will help you to save time from slow `npm install` when you want to pack/deploy your application to a directory which contains all needed modules.

-It will save you a bunch of time to deploy stand-alone application from existed development directory, no need to fetch all modules from remote repository.
+It will save you a bunch of time to deploy a stand-alone application from existing development directory, no need to fetch all modules from remote repository.

 ## Installation